greydanus/studying_growth/README.md

 ![grow_gecko.png](static/grow_gecko.png)

 ### [**Rose**](https://colab.research.google.com/drive/1TgGN5qjjH6MrMrTcStEkdHO-giEJ4bZr#scrollTo=k-2PCTfGI-pq)
 Grow a 64x64 rose using the code in this GitHub repo.
-Scales up to 70x70 and 100s of timesteps, which is nearly double the size of the model published in Distill.
+Scales up to 70x70 and hundreds of timesteps, which is nearly double the size of the model published in Distill.

 ![grow_rose.png](static/grow_rose.png)

 ### [**Multiclass** ✅](https://colab.research.google.com/drive/1vG7yjOHxejdk_YfvKhASanNs0YvKDO5-)
 Train a neural CA that can grow from a single pixel into to one of three different flowers depending on the initial seed vector.
 From a dynamical systems perspective, we are training a model that has three different basins of attraction, one for each flower.
 The initial seed determines which basin the system ultimately converges to.
-Analogy to DNA (specific flower) vs cellular mechanics (shared across flower species).
+The initial seed vs. the shared attractor dynamics are analogous to the DNA of a specific flower vs. the shared cellular dynamics across related flower species.

 ![grow_multiclass.png](static/grow_multiclass.gif)